-I build websites using WordPress.
 Whatever size of organisation, and whatever features you need, WordPress is one of the best tools a charity can use to run its website.
 It enables you to take control of your own website and easily make changes to its content.
-WordPress sites can be set up quickly and at reasonable cost.
+WordPress sites can be set up quickly and at reasonable cost, and is flexible enough to build almost any kind of website.

 WordPress helps you keep your website up-to-date